NabiaAI/Argyrosomus/YOLO/README.md

     - A list of numpy arrays and a sampling rate (sr) representing audios.
 In this case, None will be returned for labels.
   - At the bottom of the file is a usage example that infers a folder of audios and saves the results as raven tables.

+`YOLO/yolo_overview.pdf` gives an overview over the previously described steps and general behavior.
+The light-blue parts are only relevant during training.

 # Notes
 - Multi-label outputs are given as arrays of form `(n, 3)`, where `n` is the number of samples classified.
 Each column stands for a certain fish.
 The mapping is 0:lt, 1:m, 2:w.
 - The labeled data can be found in `labeled_data`.